 Rather than asking individuals to pay all their taxes at one time, the U.S. has a pay-as-you-go tax system.
 This means that anyone earning income must pay taxes throughout the year.
-When you start a new job, you fill out a Form W-4 that tells your employer how much of your income should come out of each paycheck for federal income tax.
+When you start a new job, you fill out a Form W-4 that tells your employer how much income should come out of each paycheck for federal income tax.

-What is an allowance?
+What was an allowance?

 How many allowances should I take?

 You will no longer be prompted to include the number of allowances on Form W-4.
 Allowances have been removed from the form and replaced by a 5-step process to more accurately calculate your expected tax liability and the corresponding amount that should be withheld from your paycheck.

 How do I fill out my W-4 if I have two jobs?

 Additional income from a second job, self-employment, or side hustle can increase your tax liability.
 If you work more than one job at the same time, you should complete Step 2 of Form W-4 to determine the amount to have withheld from your paycheck.
 This calculation keeps you from withholding more money from your paychecks than necessary or not withholding enough.
 There are three ways to calculate your withholdings when you work two or more jobs:

 - You can use the IRS Tax Withholding Estimator to calculate your withholdings and figure out the additional amount you should have withheld – if any.
 The estimator will be the most accurate calculation.

 - Or you can use the IRS Worksheet to manually calculate your withholdings to figure out the additional amount you should have withheld, if any.
 The worksheet will be slightly less accurate than the IRS Tax Withholding Estimator.